Santi Apostoli, Rome

 Santi Dodici Apostoli (Church of the Twelve Holy Apostles; SS.
-Duodecim Apostolorum), commonly known simply as Santi Apostoli, is a 6th-century Roman Catholic parish and titular church and minor basilica in Rome, Italy, dedicated originally to St. James and St. Philip, whose remains are kept here, and later to all Apostles.
-Today, the basilica is under the care of the Conventual Franciscans, whose headquarters in Rome is in the adjacent building.
-It is the Station church for Friday, the first week of Lent.
+Duodecim Apostolorum), commonly known as Santi Apostoli, is a 6th-century Catholic parish and titular church and minor basilica in Rome, Italy, the mother church of the Conventual Franciscan Order whose General Curia (world headquarters) is in the adjacent building.
+Dedicated originally to St. James and St. Philip whose relics are kept here, and later to all Apostles, it is the Station church for Friday, the first week of Lent.

 The Cardinal Priest of the Titulus XII Apostolorum is Angelo Scola.
 Among the previous Cardinal Priests are Pope Clement XIV, whose tomb by Canova is in the basilica, and Henry Benedict Stuart.

 History

 The first church dedicated to the Holy Apostles was one built under Pope Julius I in the mid-fourth century near Trajan's Forum.
 It is listed as "Titulus SS Apostolorum" in the acts of the synod of 499.
 Its successor was built by Pope Pelagius I, on the present site, to celebrate the victory of Narses over the Ostrogoths at the Battle of Taginae in 552.
 General Narses contributed to the construction of the building.
 It was dedicated around 570 by Pope John III to St. James and Saint Philip the Apostle.
 Santi Apostoli was ruined by the earthquake of 1348, and left abandoned.

 In 1417, Pope Martin V, whose Colonna family owned the adjacent Palazzo Colonna, restored the church.
 The Franciscans took charge of the church in 1463.
 A more extensive restoration was undertaken by Pope Sixtus IV and his nephew, Giuliano della Rovere, from 1471 to 1484.

 The inscriptions found in SS.
 XII Apostoli, a valuable source illustrating the history of the church, have been collected and published by Vincenzo Forcella.